Hussein-A/Arithmetic-Test/README.md

 For more specific instructions please click this [link](https://msdn.microsoft.com/en-ca/library/ms235639.aspx).

 ## Change Log
+* 1.2.0
+  * In addition to timestamping results all settings are saved to a file called "results.txt".
+This includes the operations used previously, their associated ranges and the time limit.

+  * Settings saved can be used for prompt use without having to input settings manually each time.
+Only the most recent settings are used.

+  * Answers and operations can now be negative ex.
+75+-99 =  ?
+Chance for a negative operand is (1/5).

+  * Fixed a bug where operands were not following their user inputted ranges.

 * 1.1.0
   * Added ability to write time stamped results to a given file after the end of a session.
   * Incorrect scores now remove two points (-2) while correct points give one (+1).